 - Increase the value of your home before you sell it

 What type of person takes out a home improvement loan?

-According to Moneysupermarket data,(1) home improvement loans are particularly popular with first-time buyers.
+According to Moneysupermarket data1home improvement loans are particularly popular with first-time buyers.
 This might be because they’ve worked hard to make it onto the property ladder and are quite likely to have purchased a fixer-upper that needs work to turn the property into a home.
 Or, perhaps they feel they’d like to project themselves onto the home to ‘make it theirs’.
 It’s unlikely for first-time buyers to get a secured homeowner loan straight away as they need to build up equity in their property first, but, they may well be eligible for a personal loan.

-Because they’re most likely to be first-time buyers, the type of person that takes out a home improvement loan is likely to be a house-proud 25-44 year old.
+As they are most likely to be first-time buyers, the type of person that takes out a home improvement loan is likely to be a house-proud 25-44 year old.
 Despite this relatively youthful age range, this type of loan is the loan of choice for the highest average earners who are looking for a loan.